 Triad and Ferro transport criminals through space, pushing their friendship to the brink.

 Legion vol. 4 #112 (Feb.
 1999)

 First appearances of Catspaw, Piston and Lupine.
 Lori leaves to join the Workforce.
 Lori appears as Plasma.

 Legionnaires #69 (Mar.
 1999)

 Kinetix is restored to normal with the aid of Brainiac's Anywhere Machine.
 Stolen from the 20th Century, Brainiac's Bizarro tissue sample begins to wreak havoc.
-1st app. of Lord Pernisius of Rimbor.
+First appearance of Lord Pernisius of Rimbor.
 Thunder and Sensor set out in search of Eternium fragments.

 Cosmic Boy's former manager, Cuspin, hires Domain to kill him.
 Dirk Morgna appears as manager of his father's magno ball team (Pol Krinn is a member).